New Sources of Gravitational Waves during Inflation: Appendix: Particle and String Production

 \subsection{String Case}

 It is interesting to generalize this to strings with a time dependent tension $T(t)$ \cite{stringprod}.\footnote{We thank J. Polchinski for very useful discussions.} In general this is not simply a sum over string oscillator states treated as particles \cite{Gubser:2003vk}, since the tension can vary rapidly enough that the string cannot causally adjust to maintain its oscillator configuration.
-We find that large pairs of loops are formed, but the relative oscillations between the strings and anti strings making up the pair are displaced from each other by a short distance, roughly of order $\dot T^{-1/3}$.
+We find that large pairs of loops are formed, but in some cases the relative oscillations between the strings and anti strings making up the pair are displaced from each other by a short distance, roughly of order $\dot T^{-1/3}$.
 (This is required by causality.)
 They generically oscillate relative to each other, and may quickly decay into smaller loops of that size, though joining transitions forming longer loops also occurs at some level, depending on the density \cite{Mitchell:1987th}.
+There may also be straighter pairs of loops formed more quickly, with a different decay pattern.
+We leave that case for future work.